eugeneloza/decoherence/readme_compile.txt

 ﻿#General

-You can compile the source simply by opening *.lpi in Lazarus IDE (version 1.6.0 and above) and pushing F9 to compile&run.
+You can compile the source simply by opening *.lpi in Lazarus IDE (version 1.9 and above) and pushing F9 to compile&run.

 #Requirements

-This version requires at least 6.1 Castle Game Engine version to compile (no earlier than GIT 19.03.2017).
+This version requires at least 6.3 Castle Game Engine version to compile (no earlier than GIT 20.10.2017).
 You can download it here https://github.com/castle-engine/castle-engine and follow installation instructions here http://castle-engine.sourceforge.net/tutorial_install.php
-FreePascal compiler at least version 3.0.0 is required (3.0.2 and older highly recommended).
+FreePascal compiler at least version 3.1.1 is required.
+You can install latest Lazarus+FPC+cross-compilation tools with fpcupdeluxe.
+See https://github.com/castle-engine/castle-engine/wiki/fpcupdeluxe for more info.

 ##Linux